crosstheages/public-data/patch-notes.md

   - Opponent card placement is now animated.
   - Combo cards grade A or S will now show the cinematic of the character its arkhome is from.
   - Game window will now be put in foreground if you are in the queue and are matched.

+## 0.16.6586 Patch

+`2023-10-04 15:00 UTC`

+### Changes

+- Adventure Mode
+  - We are thrilled to announce the addition of Adventure mode to Cross The Ages: Trading Card Game.
+In Adventure you don't play against another player, but against an AI in different levels and setups.
+  - This mode will facilitate access to the game for new players by offering an easy-to-approach mode, with a multi-step tutorial and application exercises to help you understand the game.
+This mode also introduces "Eternal" cards, which you can earn in this mode, but which cannot be crafted or minted.
+By introducing cards that cannot be altered, we're able to give you many more of them, and in higher rarity!
+You'll be able to get Mythic, Alternative, Ultra Rare or Combo cards straight away!
+  - In adventure mode, you don't score points, but you do take life points away from your opponent!
+At the start of the duel, each player has a given number of life points, and each time a capture is made, the power difference between the two cards is deducted from the opponent's life gauge.
+This mechanic is specific to Adventure mode, and the score system is retained in Arena mode, where you face off against other players.
+  - In Adventure mode, decks are simplified: they contain only 15 cards (1 Leader, 2 field cards and 12 battle cards), and have no Special Ability or power limit!
+Throw all the power you've got at the various levels available, but bear in mind that this isn't necessarily the best solution!
+  - Adventure mode is also an opportunity for us to improve the way you learn to play Cross The Ages: Trading Card Game.
+The tutorial has been divided into several parts and serves as an introduction to each chapter of the Story mode.
+You'll learn how to play the game step-by-step in different scenarios, so you can get the grip on all the basics of the game.
+  - You'll then be able to tackle various dungeons that will allow you to earn rewards repeatedly every day, thanks to an energy system.
+Facing a dungeon costs 10 energy.
+You have an energy cap of 100, and you regain 10 every 2 hours (and 100 when you gain a level).
+  - Every week, you can face a challenge to win new rewards!
+The weekly dungeon is made up of 3 duels that you'll have to chain one after the other, and the reward will depend on your performance in these duels.
+  - A final mode lets you train infinitely and earn Eternal card shards to expand your collection.
+  - Throughout Adventure mode, all the cards and card shards you earn are Eternal (formerly known as "Training" cards).
+This means that these cards cannot be Minted (and therefore cannot be traded on the blockchain), and cannot be upgraded through crafting.
+In some game modes, you earn shards of Eternal cards.
+These can be combined to create Eternal cards.
+A rework of the inventory screen is on the way to facilitate the combination of newly added shards.
+  - Daily, weekly and general missions can be completed in dungeons, except missions tied to scoring, Special abilities, or duels.
+  - Of course, this is just the beginning of Adventure mode!
+More levels to come, new modes, new dungeons, ...
+- Arena mode
+  - Affixes are removed in Normal and Ranked mode.
+They provided a variety of changes, made to make every duel feel different while grinding the ladder.
+With the arrival of the Adventure mode, we don't need that system in the Arena mode.
+You can still experience them in custom mode and who knows, they may surprise you in the Adventure mode!
+  - We've also added a much-requested feature: duels against an AI!
+You can come and test your new decks without any consequences against an AI that will adapt to your various moves.
+It will be improved over time to provide you with a challenging experience.
+For the moment, only one difficulty level is available.
+The AI deck adapts in terms of power to what you may have in your collection, to ensure a fair duel.
+  - For new players, the Adventure mode will be mandatory before entering the Arena: you will first have to do all the intro of the Story mode to get enough knowledge of the game before fighting other players.
+You will then have to duel the IA to unlock Normal mode, and finally some game in Normal mode to unlock Ranked mode.
+Although keep in mind that Ranked mode is disabled until the new season.
+    - End of duel chests
+    - Changed the chest that you get at the end of a duel to always be the Tier 2 chest (6 hours unlock).
+    - This chest will now reward Eternal cards.
+    - We removed the possibility to recycle those chests to offset the amount of Trisel that you gain from Adventure mode.
+    - You will have a slight chance to receive a chest from doing dungeons in the PvE mode.
+  - End of era rewards
+    - Season 1 Era 7 (S1E7) has ended and corresponding rewards have been sent.
+Reminder that end of era rewards a bit less than the previous Era because it accounts for a part of the rewards being sent weekly.
+- Inbox
+  - We added a new system to better communicate with you and send you your gifts: the Inbox system.
+  - The inbox is accessible right on the dashboard and you will be able to see what gifts you receive from the CTA team.
+  - This includes: Info about new events, new chests, info about the current era, your end of era rewards, Airdrops, ...
+  - Also included: When you forgot to claim your daily or weekly mission chest, it will automatically be sent to you in the mailbox!
+Be careful thought, you will only be able to claim it for 1 week after the reset, not more.
+- Reworks
+  - Custom Lobby rework
+    - Another rework is the Custom Lobby: The UI has been completely redone to be easier to read and to set up duels with your friend.
+    - On this screen, you will also be able to invite spectators that will be allowed to watch your duel from the point of view of either of the players.
+He will obviously not be able to interact with the duel in any way.
+  - Reworked the way the card detail is displayed in the collection and while in a duel.
+- Miscellaneous
+  - You will now need to be level 10 to Mint a card.
+  - With the amount of cards you will receive in the PvE mode, there is no more need for rotation cards and they have consequently been removed.
+  - Changed all cards that you gain from chests that you get by playing the game (welcome chest, daily, weekly and general mission chests) to award Eternal cards.
+  - Added German and Italian localization.
+  - Various terms of the game have been renamed to better fit the lore of Cross the Ages (Prana to Pranah, Arkhome/Element to Trait, in french Abilité Spéciale to Technique Spéciale).

+### Fixes

+- Miscellaneous
+  - Fixed some crashes and invisible cards situation.

 ## 0.16.5874 Patch